 If your bed set has the option to attach legs, we recommend doing this.
 This should add an additional 6-7 inches from the ground.
 It is important to note that we do not recommend using any sort of bed leg covering, as this gives the spiders something to cling onto.

-If your bed set did not come with legs or a proper frame, we recommend using Olee Sleep Support Bed Frame which comes with legs that are close to 13 inches high.
+If your bed set did not come with legs or a proper frame, we recommend using a bed frame with high legs.
 This is a phenomenal way to keep spiders away from you.

 Declutter Your Bedroom